-Soo Locks – Great Lakes Locks System in Sault Ste.
+Soo Locks: Great Lakes Locks System in Sault Ste.
 Marie

 When visiting Michigan’s Upper Peninsula, don’t miss the Soo Locks!
-Watch the video of our visit to Sault Ste.
-Marie and keep reading to learn all about the Great Lakes lock system here and how you too can visit!
+Visit Sault Ste.
+Marie to see the Great Lakes lock system in action and the massively large ships that pass through here daily.

 We’d love it if you’d like to subscribe to us on YouTube also!